Nosto/wiki-docs/implementing-nosto/implement-search/implement-search-using-code-editor/implementing-search-page.md

 })
 ```

-Once fallback is enabled, if the search request fails to retrieve data, the search functionality will be temporarily disabled for a short period, and the native content Nosto has overridden will be restored.
+Once fallback is enabled, if the search request fails to retrieve data, the search functionality will be temporarily disabled for 10 minutes, and the original content Nosto has overridden will be restored.

 ### Alternative Fallback Behaviour

 If the behaviour described above is undesirable, the configuration supports an alternative option.
 Fallback mode can be set to `fallback: 'legacy'`, in which case the user will see a page reload if the search request fails.
+After that, Nosto will not attempt to override the original search results or category pages for 10 minutes.

 {% hint style="info" %}
 This behaviour has been the default fallback behaviour before August 20, 2024.